Siege of Riga (1656): Prehistory

-Siege of Riga
+Siege

 Map over Swedish-Russian war site at Lake Ladoga (1656-1658).
 Arrows represent the Russian attack forces on 1656.

 The Russian army reached Riga on 21 August.
 The city was defended by 2,000 cavalry and dragoons, 1,800 infantry and a number of citizens, totalling no more than 5,000 men.
 The Swedish commander of the city, Magnus Gabriel De la Gardie, attempted to defend the extensive and as yet unfinished outer works despite his small manpower and against the advice of his generals.
 These were destroyed the very next night and the Swedish troops had to retreat into the city itself.
 The Russian army took up position on the River Düna and began the siege.
 These took place in two places: the castle was besieged with seven regiments, the other place was concentrated on the river side.

 At this point, the Russian army failed to seize the mouth of the dune, which would have cut Riga off from the sea.
 The siege work was now well advanced, but was carried out without any overall plan.
 The trenches were clumsily directed and the bombardment was uncoordinated, which meant that although the cannons caused major damage to the city, the fortifications remained intact.
 However, the Russian artillery bombardment had a major impact on the morale of the citizens.
 Defectors and prisoners reported to the Russians that the citizens were demanding that the city be handed over to the Tsar, whereas the military were strictly against this and were waiting for reinforcements.

 The Russian troops did not succeed in advancing beyond the fortress trenches.
 No attempt was made to storm the fortress.
 The Danish allies of the Russians were unable to ensure a naval blockade of the besieged city, which repeatedly undermined the siege effect.